J9B1/lom-wrapper/README.md

 # LOM Electron Wrapper

 This is a lightweight Electron wrapper for [Legend of Mushroom](https://lom.joynetgame.com/).
 It provides a fixed-size, frameless, and rounded window while keeping user login persistent and preventing disconnects when the window loses focus.
+Making it cleaner and nicer to look at, whilst adding functionality that Bluestacks and other emulators can't provide.

 ## Features